msobroza/GenerativeChuckNorrisJokes/README.md

 It is highly recommended to use a GPU

-### If you want to execute the code:
+### Train the model:

 > python chuck_norris.py

-It generates english or french jokes
+It generates English or French jokes.

 Example:
 "Les fantômes ont peur de la porte de Chuck Norris"